Nesvilab/PD-Nodes/README.md

 ### Installation of PD nodes

-The MSFragger node can be used with Thermo Scientific Proteome Discoverer versions 2.2 and 2.3 (not suitable for v2.1 or older versions).
+The MSFragger node can be used with Thermo Scientific Proteome Discoverer versions above 2.2 (not suitable for v2.1 or older versions).

 Please follow the steps below to install:

-**Step 1.** Download the latest version of MSFragger-PDv22.rar or MSFragger-PDv23.rar (depending on your version of Proteome Discoverer) from our github [repository](https://github.com/nesvilab/PD-Nodes/releases/) and unzip/decompress the file.
+**Step 1.** Download the latest version of MSFragger-PDv22.zip (or MSFragger-PDv23.zip/MSFragger-PDv24.zip) (depending on your version of Proteome Discoverer) from our github [repository](https://github.com/nesvilab/PD-Nodes/releases/) and unzip/decompress the file.

 **Step 2.** Make sure that the Proteome Discoverer application is closed.